Ory4n/docs/pages/01.gantry5/chapter.md

     tag: gantry5
 ---

-### Version 5.0
+### Version 1.0

-# Gantry 5
+# Tenehenehenui.co.nz

-A Complete Guide to the Gantry 5 Framework
+A Complete Guide to managing the website content of Te Nehenehenui